Skip to main content

 What If You Are No Longer Eligible For ESI?

-When you started your career, your monthly wage may have been Rs.
-21,000 or lower, which makes you eligible for benefits under the ESI Act.
-Over the years, you would have received increments.
-Your monthly wage now does not entitle you to this social security benefit provided by ESI.
+When you started your career, your monthly wage may have been ₹21,000 or lower, which makes you eligible for benefits under the ESI Act.
+However, as your salary increased over the years through increments, your current monthly wage may now exceed this threshold, meaning you are no longer entitled to ESI social security benefits.

 However, it does not mean you have to go without a backup for funding emergency medical treatments.
-Once you no longer qualify for social security schemes like ESI, you should start considering commercial schemes.
+Once you no longer qualify for social security schemes such as ESI, you should consider commercial schemes.

-You must look at other aspects of life where there is a risk and cover those with relevant life insurance policies.
-Some of these are listed below:
+You must consider other aspects of life that carry risk and cover them with appropriate life insurance policies.
+Some of the popular life insurance polices that you can consider are listed below:

 • Term Life Insurance: A term plan provides affordable financial safety for your family.
-It gives your family financial protection in case of your unfortunate, untimely demise.
+It provides your family with financial protection in the event of your unfortunate, untimely demise.
 They will receive the death benefit and manage expenses during your absence.
-If you have a term cover of Rs.
-1 Crore and you pass away at 72, your nominee will receive this amount.
+If you have a term cover of ₹1 crore and you pass away during the policy term, your nominee will receive this amount.

-• Guaranteed Savings Plan: Guaranteed Saving Plans work best if you are looking for pay-outs to match future expenses at specific milestones.
-These plans are ideal for you if you are looking to build wealth safely as the returns are guaranteed.
+• Guaranteed Savings Plan: Guaranteed Savings Plans work best if you are looking for payouts to match future expenses at specific milestones.
+These plans are ideal for you if you are looking to build wealth safely, as the returns are guaranteed.

 • Unit Linked Insurance Plans (ULIPs): ULIPs give you options to invest in both debt and equity instruments, because of which you benefit from the higher returns from equity while having the safety of debt.
-Social security schemes such as ESI are excellent options to protect yourself and make healthcare facilities available with a nominal investment.
+Social security schemes such as ESI are excellent options for protecting yourself and providing access to healthcare facilities with a nominal investment.
 However, broader insurance plans give you more benefits.
 You must consider upgrading to an insurance plan when you can.

 Similarly, life insurance plans and the Public Provident Fund (PPF) are savings schemes that help to build a habit of saving among the working class.
 These schemes help you save tax, grow your savings, and build a better future for your family.
-The Payment of Gratuity Act encourages employees to stay long within an organisation and reap loyalty rewards.
+The Payment of Gratuity Act, 1972 encourages employees to remain with an organisation for a long time and reap loyalty rewards.

 Wrapping Up